pallets/flask/docs/patterns/packages.rst

 ---------------

-To convert that into a larger one, just create a new folder `yourapplication` inside the existing one and move everything below it.
+To convert that into a larger one, just create a new folder :file:`yourapplication` inside the existing one and move everything below it.
 Then rename :file:`yourapplication.py` to :file:`__init__.py`.
 (Make sure to delete all `.pyc` files first, otherwise things would most likely break)